Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 Those are real engineering skills.
 They are also recognizably operational skills: Google's SRE guidance on monitoring describes production systems in terms of [symptoms, causes, alerts, and user-visible behavior](https://sre.google/sre-book/monitoring-distributed-systems/ "production, incidents, engineering | Google SRE"), which is exactly the world an incident story has to navigate.

-## A Deliberately Lossy Filter
+## A Prompt, Not A Verdict

-I have used this question as a real hiring filter.
+I have used this question in real interviews.

-If someone swears they have never broken production, I treat that as a fail.
+If someone says they have never broken production, I do not treat the sentence itself as a fail.
+I ask what they have operated, how releases worked, what incidents they helped investigate, and what near misses changed their practice.

-Could that lose an amazing candidate?
-Yes.
-It probably loses someone.
-Maybe one in a hundred strong candidates has genuinely shipped meaningful production software for years without causing a production bug, or has a definition of "broke production" so narrow that their answer is technically true.

-So be it.

-Every hiring filter is lossy.
-The question is whether the signal is connected to the job.
+The useful signal comes from proximity to consequences and the ability to learn from them, not guilt.

+For a junior engineer, a developer without deployment access, or someone working in a tightly controlled environment, an equivalent story may be a failed test rollout, a support escalation, a defect caught before release, or an incident they helped diagnose rather than caused.

 Compared with the filters employers actually use, this one is defensible.
 Companies routinely make snap judgments from weaker proxies: